LunaKampling/LROverhaul/README.md

 # About
-Line Rider Overhual, abbreviated as LROverhaul, is a fork of [Line Rider Advanced](https://github.com/jealouscloud/linerider-advanced); "An open source spiritual successor to the flash game Line Rider 6.2 with lots of new features."
+Line Rider Overhaul, abbreviated as LROverhaul, is a fork of [Line Rider Advanced](https://github.com/jealouscloud/linerider-advanced); "An open source spiritual successor to the flash game Line Rider 6.2 with lots of new features."

 This project's goal is to unify the best features from several existing forks of the original Line Rider Advanced all into one version.
 Once this version is caught up with all others, we, the contributors, will aim to continue development of new features in this repo as opposed to branching off into new forks again.